East London (bus company)

-East London Bus & Coach Company Limited, trading as Stagecoach London, is a bus company operating in East London and parts of Essex.
-The East London brand is a subsidiary of Stagecoach London and operates services under contract to Transport for London from seven garages.
+East London Bus & Coach Company Limited, trading as East London, is a bus company operating in East London and parts of Essex.
+The brand is a subsidiary of Stagecoach London and operates services under contract to Transport for London from seven garages.

 History

 On 1 April 1989, London Buses was divided into 11 separate business units, one of which was East London.
 In 1994, East London was sold to Stagecoach Holdings at the same time as fellow subsidiary Selkent for £42 million, with operations subsequently rebranded to Stagecoach East London.
 In November 2000, in line with the rebranding of the wider Stagecoach Group, Stagecoach East London and Selkent were consolidated under the Stagecoach London brand.

 In August 2006, Stagecoach sold its London bus operations to Macquarie Bank for £264 million.
-The new owner restored the East London name and Thames sailing barge logo.
+The new owner restored the East London name and Thames sailing barge logo, forming the East London Bus Group (ELBG).
+When the ELBG acquired the tender to operate route 248 in March 2008, a new operating subsidiary named 'Thameside' was formed out of the reopened Rainham bus garage, with buses featuring a logo depicting a white outline of the River Thames.

 In October 2010, Stagecoach reacquired its old London operations for a reduced sum of £53 million, with East London once again rebranded as Stagecoach London.
 In August 2022, East London purchased buses from HCT Group that the social enterprise carried out on behalf of Transport for London.
-The deal saw around 500 members of staff and 160 buses transfer, along with leases on depots at Ash Grove and Walthamstow Avenue.
+The deal saw around 500 members of staff and 160 buses transfer, along with leases on depots at Ash Grove and Walthamstow.